stacksjs/ts-backups/docs/install.md

 ## Configuration Setup

-After installation, you'll need to create a configuration file. ts-backups looks for configuration in the following locations (in order of precedence):
+After installation, you'll need to create a configuration file. backupx looks for configuration in the following locations (in order of precedence):

 1. `backups.config.ts` (TypeScript configuration)
 2. `backups.config.js` (JavaScript configuration)